A Fluorescence Microscopy Toolkit for Whole-Volume, Subcellular Visualization of Large 3D cell Models

 Spheroids are self-assembling, 3D cell aggregates that mimic the microenvironment of human tissues and are emerging as next-generation preclinical models in drug development and regenerative medicine.

-Join our upcoming webinar as Dr. Aro Nugawela, Senior Post Doctoral Research Associate at Lancaster University, introduces a novel CTC-free methodology for robust immune-staining of large volume spheroids.
+Watch our webinar as Dr. Aro Nugawela, Senior Post Doctoral Research Associate at Lancaster University, introduces a novel CTC-free methodology for robust immune-staining of large volume spheroids.

 -